ngoanhtien/booking-movies-ticket-be/memory-bank/progress.md

   - Vietnamese translations for all UI elements
   - TypeScript interfaces for form data and domain entities
   - Helper functions for derived values (subtotals, totals)
+- Placeholder Admin Components enhanced:
-- Booking Management features implemented with:
+  - RoomManagement.tsx implemented with:
+    - Mock data for different room types (2D, 3D, IMAX, VIP)
-  - DataGrid for booking listing with Vietnamese headers
+    - DataGrid for room listing with Vietnamese headers
-  - Detailed booking view with movie, cinema, and food information
+    - Add/Edit dialog with form validation
-  - Status management with confirmation dialogs
+    - Status management with visual indicators
-  - Export functionality for booking data
-  - Search and filtering capabilities
-  - API integration with error handling
-  - Loading states and notifications
+    - Capacity and features management
-  - Vietnamese translations throughout
-- Reports and Analytics features implemented with:
+  - PromotionsManagement.tsx implemented with:
-  - Integration with @tanstack/react-query v5
-  - Sales reports showing revenue and ticket sales by movie
-  - Attendance reports showing viewership by movie and cinema
-  - Interactive charts using Recharts library
-  - Multiple chart types:
-    - Bar charts for sales comparison
-    - Pie charts for distribution analysis
-    - Radar charts for cinema performance
-    - Area charts for time-based trends
-    - Line charts for trend analysis
-    - Composed charts for multi-metric visualization
+    - Rich mock data for various promotion types
+    - Support for percentage and fixed amount discounts
+    - Target selection (all/movie/food/combo)
     - Date range selection with Vietnamese localization
+    - Comprehensive form validation
+  - TheaterLocations.tsx implemented with:
+    - Theater location mock data
+    - Dual view modes (grid view and list view)
+    - Google Maps integration for location visualization
-  - Export functionality for both report types
+    - Search functionality for locations
+    - Detailed location management
+  - All enhanced components maintain consistency with:
-  - Loading states and error handling
+    - Existing UI patterns and Material-UI components
     - Vietnamese translations
-  - Responsive layout
-  - Mock data for UI preview
-  - Proper error boundaries
-  - Data caching with React Query
-  - TypeScript 5.3.3 support
-- Cinema Management features implemented with:
-  - DataGrid for cinema listing with Vietnamese headers
-  - Form validation using Formik and Yup with Vietnamese messages
+    - Form validation using Formik and Yup
-  - Image upload with preview
-  - Status management with Vietnamese indicators
+    - Visual status indicators
-  - Add/edit/delete UI
-  - Routing and sidebar link
-  - Vietnamese translations
-- Branch Management features implemented with:
-  - DataGrid for branch listing with Vietnamese headers
-  - Form validation using Formik and Yup with Vietnamese messages
-  - Cinema selection dropdown
-  - Add/edit/delete UI
-  - Routing and sidebar link
-  - Vietnamese translations
-- Invoice (Bill) Management features implemented with:
-  - DataGrid for invoice listing with Vietnamese headers
-  - Form validation using Formik and Yup with Vietnamese messages
-  - User and booking selection dropdowns
-  - Add/edit/delete UI
-  - Routing and sidebar link
-  - Vietnamese translations
-- Admin dashboard charts (`Dashboard.tsx`) have been visually enhanced with improved styling, gradients, and tooltip consistency.
-- The admin sidebar (`Layout.tsx`) has been stylistically harmonized with the dashboard.
-- Theater Management page (`TheaterManagement.tsx`) for admin panel has a complete UI with mocked CRUD operations, Formik/Yup validation, and styling aligned with the dashboard.
-Type definitions in `theater.ts` are established.
-TypeScript errors related to image URL handling were resolved.
-- Initial components (`BookingPage.tsx`, `BookingForm.tsx`) and routing for the user-facing booking page are in place. `BookingForm.tsx` includes a multi-step stepper structure, but the content for each step (Showtime, Seats, Food, Payment) is currently placeholder and requires full implementation.
-- Recent linter errors in `Dashboard.tsx` (Recharts props) and `routes.tsx` (missing `Register` component, `MovieForm` props) have been addressed.
-The `Register.tsx` file has been created, and `MovieForm` uses temporary placeholder props.
+    - Appropriate error handling
+- Remaining placeholder components have basic structure and Vietnamese headers but require further enhancement

 ## Known Issues
-- Mock data used in dashboard and management interfaces
-- Some Vietnamese translations may need refinement
+- Some linter errors in TheaterLocations.tsx related to MenuItem imports
+- MovieForm routes using placeholder props instead of actual data flow
-- API integration needed for all management interfaces
+- Booking form using mock data instead of API integration
-- Performance optimization needed for large datasets in reports
-- Mobile responsiveness improvements needed for charts
-- Date range selection UX needs enhancement
-- Need to implement data caching for reports
-- Optimize database queries for large datasets
-- Add more chart types and visualization options
-- Enhance export functionality with more formats
-- Add print functionality for reports
+- Missing content for some placeholder components
-- Booking service layer needs implementation
-- Payment integration pending
-- Booking validation rules needed
-- Error states needed for offline mode
+- Lack of proper error handling for offline mode
+- Limited mobile responsiveness for complex UIs like seat selection
+- Incomplete translations for some newer components
+- Missing confirmation dialogs for critical actions in some components
+- Limited filtering options in some DataGrid implementations
-- Implement proper error states for offline mode
+- Lack of proper error handling for image upload failures in some components
-- `MovieForm` component invocations in `admin-interface/src/routes.tsx` use placeholder `null` props for `movie` and empty functions for `onSave`/`onCancel`; these need to be replaced with actual data fetching logic (for edit mode) and functional callbacks.
-- The user-facing `BookingForm.tsx` contains placeholder content for its steps (Showtime Selection, Seat Selection, Food & Drinks, Confirm & Pay).
-Each step requires full UI implementation, API integration, and state management.
-- The linter might show a temporary error for the `admin-interface/src/pages/auth/Register.tsx` import in `admin-interface/src/routes.tsx` if it hasn't fully re-indexed after the file creation (the file does exist and the error should resolve).

 ## Next Steps
 1. Complete Booking System: